arnaudmiribel/streamlit-kickoff-cli/README.md

 [![PyPI](https://img.shields.io/pypi/v/streamlit-kickoff-cli)](https://pypi.org/project/streamlit-kickoff-cli/)

-**A simple CLI to kickoff and manage your (new) Streamlit projects**
+**A simple CLI to kickoff and manage Streamlit projects**

-streamlit-kickoff-cli (short `stk`) is a CLI that comes with a limited set of features to help you create, manage and iterate on your Streamlit projects!
+`stk` is a CLI that comes with a limited set of features to help you create, manage and iterate on your Streamlit projects!

 ---